Energy Reduction Fundamentals in the Steel Industry

 Who Should Attend

-The tools and programs presented will be beneficial to individuals or plants wanting to implement an energy and carbon optimization plan (long term or short term) in all areas of steel manufacturing.
-Energy managers and engineers, facility managers, electrical managers, and electrical project engineers and management personnel with oversight responsibility for plant utilities should consider this course.
-The workshop offers a great overview for new engineers, providing a basic understanding of energy and greenhouse gas emissions-related aspects of utilities in steelmaking and a foundation to recognize and implement energy savings projects.
+Energy managers and engineers, facility managers, mechanical and electrical maintenance managers, project engineers and management personnel for plant utilities should consider attending this workshop.
+In addition, this workshop offers a great overview for new engineers, providing a basic understanding of energy-related aspects of utilities in steelmaking and a foundation to recognize and implement energy savings projects.

 Bring Your Own Young Professional (BYOYP) Program